Xe/site/talks/nixos-pain-2021-11-10.markdown

 Nix the language can look a bit like a combination of haskell and bash in ways that are kind of deceiving to people that don't have solid experience with haskell or other functional programming languages.
-This is a little bit of code that breaks a host colon porn thing into just the port number so that you can add it to a firewall rule.
+This is a little bit of code that breaks a host:port thing into just the port number so that you can add it to a firewall rule.
 Additionally it also checks if you have tls enabled with the http certification for Let's Encrypt and adds port 80 for that.
 If you aren't really familiar with Haskell or other functional languages (and without